pryv/dev-site/source/customer-resources.md

   This document describes how to migrate a Pryv.io register service to a different machine.

+- Single-node to Cluster upgrade: [HTML](/customer-resources/single-node-to-cluster/)

+  This document describes how to upgrade a Pryv.io single-node installation to a cluster one.

 - (deprecated) User deletion: [PDF](/assets/docs/20190919-pryv.io-delete-user-v1.pdf)

   This document presents a tool which allows to delete Pryv.io users.
 From Pryv.io 1.6, user deletion is available through the [admin API](/reference-admin/#delete-user)